pankajgarkoti/pankajgarkoti/README.md

-- Hi, I’m @pankajgarkoti, a physics undergrad with interest in theoretical and computational physics.
+- Hi, I’m @pankajgarkoti, a 3rd year physics undergrad.
 - I’m interested in computational physics and other numerical applications of modern programming languages.
 - Looking to collaborate on computational physics/mathematics codes that use Python / Julia / C++ / Fortran.
 - Reach me via email at : garkotipankaj [at] gmail.com